Luau: A Feast with a Side of Culture

 You won’t come away from your luau hungry

 A lot of care goes into creating the dishes you’ll find on a traditional luau buffet.
 Many of them, like poi and laulau, are customary at any Hawaiian feast.
 Dietary restrictions aside, it’s considered a sign of respect if you at least try the dishes presented to you.
-Nobody is going to be offended if you don’t eat everything, but since we’re talking about immersing yourself in the culture, food is a big part of it.
+Nobody is going to be offended if you don’t eat everything.
+But trying the food is a big part of immersing yourself in the culture.

 It’s also a pleasure to dine on the many unusual and often exquisite dishes.
 No matter your tastes, you won’t go hungry given the abundance of delicious traditional Polynesian dishes at the luau buffet.